orangejuice/blog/data/activity/movie-无依之地-2020/record.en.md

   subtitle: 2020 / USA / Drama / Chloé Zhao / Frances McDormand, David Strathairn
 ---

-This film fell slightly short of a recommendation, perhaps because the fervent promotion raised expectations too high.
-It wasn't as moving as expected, leaving a sense of unsatisfied disappointment.
-Maybe it’s because the film focuses on the life of a corner of the USA that is too distant for me to resonate with.
-However, the film is very close to the essence of life, prompting the question of what life really is.
-There was a moment when I found myself hating the city when the story shifted from the wilderness to urban life.
-I despise the narrow-mindedness, blind naiveté and mediocrity of urban living.
-The style is calm and delicate, but completely different from Japanese restraint and healing.
-It’s very American - tough, individualistic, and flamboyant.
+Almost recommended, but perhaps overhyped; it left me not quite satisfied, with a feeling of loss.
+Maybe because it focuses on a niche aspect of American life that feels too distant for me to resonate with.
+It closely mirrors the essence of real life, raising questions about what life is.
+There were moments when the transition from the wilderness to urban life made me intensely despise the narrow-mindedness, naivety, and petty lives of people both on and off the screen - a disdain for both cities and their inhabitants.
+The style is calm and delicate, distinctly American and boldly individualistic, unlike the subdued healing characteristic of Japanese styles.